 Keep in Mind:

-- Consult the manual: The procedure explained above is generally applicable to any self-propelled lawnmower, but for the most accurate info on the location of various parts involved, consult the manual.
-Also, make sure that drive cable replacement doesn’t clash with your machine’s warranty.
+- Consult the manual: The procedure explained above generally applies to any self-propelled lawnmower, but for the most accurate info on the location of various parts involved, consult the manual.
+Also, ensure the drive cable replacement doesn’t clash with your machine’s warranty.

 Related Questions: